apmoore1/software-as-data/README.md

 # software-as-data
-Presentation about releasing software in academia
+Presentation about releasing software in academia.
+The presentation can be found [here](./past-present-potential.pdf)